coap-security/liboscore/doc/guides/light_integration_usage.md

   On less constrained devices, the response preparation can be started earlier, and both messages are available at the same time.

-* Prepare encryption before populating the message before populating:
+* Prepare encryption before populating the message:

-  This sequence is used in the common case when the underlying CoAP library expects options to be added sequentially, and the application puts in the options in ascending sequence.
+  This sequence is used in the common case when the underlying CoAP library expects options to be added sequentially and the application puts in the options in ascending sequence.

-  When applications are allowed to enter options in arbitrary sequence (which is more common on platforms with dynamic allocations, as well as in CoAP libraries whose limited set and size of options comes pre-allocated in the message), the sequence is inverted: The message is populated first, then the encryption process is started, and then the pre-populated options are moved out of the message one by one and fed back the message, at which time it is decided where exactly the option is placed.
+  For applications with struct-based messages, the message is populated first, and encryption is only prepared just before the CoAP library serializes the message;
-  Alternatively, encryption can be delayed to serialization time for those cases.
+  see @ref structbased_integration for details.

 @FIXME This part of the documentation is incomplete.